gagolews/deepr/README.md

 Dr habil.
-[Marek Gagolewski][1] is currently a Senior Lecturer in Data Science/Applied AI at Deakin University in Melbourne, Australia.
+[Marek Gagolewski][1] is currently a Senior Lecturer in Data Science/Applied AI at Deakin University in Melbourne, Australia and an Associate Professor at the Systems Research Institute of the Polish Academy of Sciences.

 His research interests are related to data science, in particular: modelling complex phenomena, developing usable, general-purpose algorithms, studying